Courtesy of Focus on Energy®

 - Improve attic ventilation to cool down the underside of the roof sheathing.
 Ventilation is the last step to take.
 Sealing air leaks and adding insulation (if needed) are much more important.

 Note: MGE does not provide blower door or home performance evaluations.
-Contact Focus on Energy to find a list of participating contractors at 1-800-762-7077.
+Focus on Energy® can provide a list of contractors who provide home evaluations.

 For more information